Getting Past the "What Do We Do Now?" Conversation in Black and Brown Tech

 There’s a ton of research showing that having more diverse teams and executive leadership leads to more profit and productivity for companies.
 So, why don’t we see more diverse teams?

 Over the past four months, many in our community have initiated conversations about how to build a more diverse tech ecosystem.
-Join us for an interview-style webinar to explore a big question facing our industry: how do we move beyond asking ourselves about the problems with diversity in tech and instead ask ourselves what success looks like in DEI initiatives at our companies?
+In this interview-style webinar we explored a big question facing our industry: how do we move beyond asking ourselves about the problems with diversity in tech and instead ask ourselves what success looks like in DEI initiatives at our companies?
 Then, how do we work backwards from there to start making progress?

 This is part of our ongoing webinar series on tackling design and technology challenges.